xgabaixLab/Behavioral-New-Keynesian-Model-AER-2020/README.md

-# Code accompanying “A Behavioral New Keynesian Model” by Xavier Gabaix, American Economic Review
+# Code accompanying “A Behavioral New Keynesian Model” by Xavier Gabaix, American Economic Review, 2020

 This repository contains codes accompanying [“A Behavioral New Keynesian Model”](https://www.aeaweb.org/articles?id=10.1257/aer.20162005) by Xavier Gabaix, American Economic Review, 2020.
 It is also available as an AEA Data and Code Repository: [openicpsr-117842](https://www.openicpsr.org/openicpsr/project/117842/version/V1/view). *Many thanks to Antonio Coppola (Harvard University) for help in preparing this replication package.*